12 Bodmin Moor

 COMMUNITY AND TOURIST INFORMATION

-For an overview of things to see and do in the area, visit the Best of Bodmin Moor website, the South East Cornwall Tourism Association or the Bodmin Town Website.
+For an overview of things to see and do in the area, visit the South East Cornwall Tourism Association or the Bodmin Town Website.
 Try also Bodmin Live and the Bodmin Moor Pages.
 The Cornwall Guide is also useful.